streamdata-gallery-organizations/microsoft-graph/_listings/microsoft-graph/workbookworksheets-post-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API Worksheet Collection Add
+  title: Microsoft Graph Worksheet Collection Add
   description: 'WorksheetCollection: add Adds a new worksheet to the workbook.
 The
     worksheet will be added at the end of existing worksheets.
 If you wish to activate the newly added worksheet, call ".activate() on it.'